 surreptitiously in Ms. Davenport's class while her back was turned.

-Burch was MVP of the Ewing Baptist church league team.
+Burch was MVP of the Ewing Baptist church league basketball team.
 Tricky Dick Nixon finally

 resigned, due to Watergate.